ryanbarringtoncox/band_name_generator/README.md

 # Band Name Generator

-Put words you like in a comma-separated text file named 'words_file.txt' like this.
+Put words in a comma-separated text file named like this.

 ```
 rolling